odashi/nmtkit/doc/training.md

   <dt>latest</dt><dd>The newest model of the traiing process.</dd>
   <dt>best_dev_log_ppl</dt><dd>The best model according to the translation probability over the *dev* data.</dd>
 </dl>

-We also could output similar contents as `training.log` to stderr by specifying `--log-to-stderr` option:

-    $ /path/to/train \
-        --config /path/to/nmtkit/sample_data/sample_config.ini \
-        --model model \
-        --log-to-stderr